PistonDevelopers/rust-empty/README.md

 3. `make nightly-install`
 4. `make run` to create and run "hello world"

-The "hello world" example is created when there is no executable source code.
+The "hello world" example is created when there is no `src/main.rs`.

 ##Example 2: New open source library